Yossi Avni-Levy

 Yossi Avni-Levy (יוסי אבני לוי; born 25 May 1962) is an Israeli writer and diplomat.
 He has served in various positions in Israeli embassies in Berlin, Bonn, Belgrade, and Warsaw.
 He is Israel’s ambassador to Lithuania.
 From 2011 until 2016, he was Ambassador to Serbia.

-Avni-Levy is the author of the books Garden of the Dead Trees, Four Sons, Auntie Farhuma wasn't a whore after all, A Man without Shadow, Ode of the Sins and Three Days of Summer.
-In 2008, he was awarded with the Prime Minister's Prize for Hebrew Literary Works.
+Avni-Levy is the author of the books Garden of the Dead Trees, Four Sons, Auntie Farhuma wasn't a whore after all, A Man without Shadow, Ode of the Sins and Three Days in Summer.

-Biography
+He is the recipient of many awards and honours, among them the Prime Minister's Prize for Hebrew Literary Works, the Brenner Prize and the Sapir Prize.

+Early life and education

 Avni-Levy was born 25 May 1962 in Ra'anana Israel, to an Afghan Jewish father and an Iranian Jewish mother.
 He graduated with honors from Hebrew University in Jerusalem in history of the Middle East and Arabic in 1983, earning a bachelor of laws (LLB) degree from the Faculty of Law in 1991.